hneemann/Digital/README.md

 for example, a VHDL/Verilog export was added.

 So I decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
-In the meantime a development level has been reached which is at least comparable to Logisim.
+In the meantime a development level has been reached which is comparable to Logisim.
 In some areas (performance, testing of circuits, circuit analysis, hardware support) Logisim has already been exceeded.

 ## Features ##